nci/gsky/config_json.md

 # GSKY configuration file description

-GSKY can currently provide WMS and WPS services (as defined by the Open Geosaptial Consortium or OGC).
+GSKY can currently provide WMS, WCS and WPS services (as defined by the Open Geosaptial Consortium or OGC).
 The GSKY configuration file is a JSON document (with the filename `config.json`).
 It specifies the datasets and configuration parameters that GSKY needs to expose the